 What is Loan or Debt Financing?

-Customers can borrow money directly from banks or other lenders to pay for energy efficiency projects.
+Customers can borrow money directly from banks or other lenders to pay for energy efficiency, renewable energy, and other generation projects.
 The customer must then arrange the purchase, installation, and management of equipment by a third-party contractor or in-house staff.
 Loan financing is offered by many equipment manufacturers, vendors, and contractors as well as third-party banks and lenders.
 Loan terms and availability may be affected by the creditworthiness of the customer, limitations on debt that can be taken on the balance sheet, or current debts held by the customer.

 A loan may be a good fit if your organization...